soukron/openshift-install-wrapper/README.md

  - downloads the installer and client for the desired version
  - creates sample cloud credential files in the right location for each cloud provider
  - creates install-config.yaml for each cloud provider
+ - allows customize a previously installed cluster with some pre-made scripts

 ## Preparation
 The wrapper leverages in `openshift-install` all the tasks but it requires some pre-requisites: